 General discussion

 A common theme which surfaced during the discussion was the driving incentives of Open Access which go against market forces, and what the logic was for OSF’s pursuit of a strategy which faced such inherent challenges.
 This was coupled with the recurring question as to why OSF was unable to attract other funders to support Open Access advocacy.
 Hagemann noted that when OSF helped to launch the Budapest Open Access Initiative, which defined Open Access, she tried to bring other funders onboard, but was unsuccessful.
 Chris Stone asked why she didn’t pursue this further and if she could explain why she wasn’t successful.
 Hagemann thinks it was most likely an issue of branding and given OSF’s role in launching the Open Access movement, we were very closely identified with it, and this may have served as a deterrent for other funders.
 Rév acknowledged that at some point, he had stopped encouraging Hagemann to seek co-funders as he was proud of OSF’s role in developing the Open Access movement.
 Vera Franz observed that she had difficulty in attracting co-funders with whom to collaborate to support the WIPO Treaty for the Visually Impaired and in that campaign, OSF took a backseat, so the issue of branding does not necessarily play a role in deterring other funders.
 She believes that some issues which are controversial from a market perspective, such as Open Access and copyright reform, scare other foundations so they wouldn’t come onboard regardless of the issue of branding.
-Darius Cuplinskas added that Open Access did appear to be a crazy idea when it was launched and it only made sense that other funders wouldn’t want to collaborate with us.
+Darius Cuplinskas added that Open Access did appear to be a far-fetched idea when it was launched and it only made sense that other funders wouldn’t want to collaborate with us.
 Stone noted that “other foundations may argue that going against the market isn’t a question of braveness, but stupidity.
 That is, they question the power of a small philanthropic foundation to go against the market.”
 He added that “after reading the portfolio review document, I would say you have two projects here: (1) Focused on changing the norm of scholarly communication, which was hugely successful (for example, the leading research funders in China have adopted Open Access policies and the major controversies in scholarly communication now revolve around how to achieve Open Access, not whether to embrace the model); and (2) The market intervention which is more of a failure as companies have figured out that as long as libraries are buying their journals, and there’s a tenure model, they can stay in business.”
 Rév noted that while the publishers are making the same profit, millions of people now have access to the scholarly content.

 Stone then moved on to question the impact Open Access has had and who is actually using the materials which are now available.
 Hagemann acknowledged that OSF has been so focused on implementation, that we have not done an adequate job of collecting data and stories on the use and impact of Open Access.
 Cuplinskas observed that intrinsically is it harder to capture the stories of who is using open resources.
 Stone suggested it would be helpful to get an impression of who is using the materials.
-Hagemann will seek new partners to collect stories on the impact of Open Access and will also explore other suitable organizations to collaborate with on Open Access in developing countries (i.e. move beyond just supporting one organization as we are currently doing with EIFL).
+Hagemann will seek new partners to collect stories on the impact of Open Access and will also explore other suitable organizations to collaborate with on Open Access in developing countries (i.e. move beyond just supporting one organization as we are currently doing with the EIFL library consortium).

 Future strategy